The Bulldogs were able to arrest a slide down the ladder, posting a much-needed 30-20 win against the Storm.

-The Bulldogs have slipped seven places on the ladder on the back of five straight defeats but they get a golden opportunity to turn their fortunes around against a Storm side missing big guns Cameron Munster and Harry Grant.
+Before the game kicked off, the home side had slipped seven places on the ladder on the back of five straight defeats, but took their golden opportunity to turn their fortunes around against a Storm side missing big guns Cameron Munster and Harry Grant.

-The Origin period has always provided a tough test for Craig Bellamy's side, who are also missing hard-working back-rower Trent Loiero in Maroons camp.
+The Origin period has always provided a tough test for Craig Bellamy's side, who are also missing hard-working back-rower Trent Loiero in Maroons camp and it proved so again.
+Despite getting out to an early lead, they fell apart with another poor second half performance to gift the Bulldogs opportunities which they took.

-For Canterbury, the absence of skipper Stephen Crichton on Blues duty is offset by the return of flyer Jacob Kiraz from a knee injury.
+For Canterbury, the absence of skipper Stephen Crichton on Blues duty was offset by the return of flyer Jacob Kiraz from a knee injury, who despite a rusty start at fullback, starred in the second.

-The Bulldogs have won only one of their last 11 games against the Storm - a 26-12 victory in Round 2, 2023 - when Kiraz helped himself to two tries and 235 run metres.
+In the end, it was a notable win for the Bulldogs who had only won one of their past 11 games against the Storm prior to this match, a 26-12 victory in Round 2, 2023 - when Kiraz helped himself to two tries and 235 run metres.

 Follow all the action from Round 12 of the NRL Telstra Premiership on NRL.com's live blog.